dontwalk-design/dont-walk/content/work/ramblers-scotland-out-there-awards.md

 image = "/uploads/Ramblers-OutThereAward-Header_260719.jpg"
 template = "image-with-caption"
 [[a_project]]
-heading = "Getting you people Out There" template = "heading"
+heading = "Getting young people Out There" template = "heading"
 [[a_project]]
 paragraphs = "In May 2019 Ramblers Scotland announced a new award scheme to link young adults with Scotland's outdoors.\n\nWe created marketing materials for the UK based charity culminating in an award programme and certificate.\n\nRead more about the award: [ramblers.org.uk/outthereaward](https://www.ramblers.org.uk/outthereaward \"https://www.ramblers.org.uk/outthereaward\")"